100 Notable alumni of

 -

-William Gilbert Grace MRCS LRCP was an English cricketer who is widely considered one of the sport's all-time greatest players.
-Always known by his initials as "WG", his first-class career spanned a record-equalling 44 seasons from 1865 to 1908.
+William Gilbert Grace MRCS LRCP was an English cricketer who is widely held to have been one of the sport's all-time greatest players.
+Always known by his initials as "W. G.", his first-class career spanned a record-equalling 44 seasons from 1865 to 1908.
 Test cricket originated during his career, and he represented England in 22 matches from 1880 to 1899.
 In domestic cricket, he was mostly associated with Gloucestershire, the Gentlemen, Marylebone Cricket Club (MCC), and the United South of England Eleven (USEE).

 -